Back to Delaware

 Rep. Harris & Rep. Snyder-Hall & Sen. Hoffner

 Reps.
-Morrison, Wilson-Anton; Sens.
-Lockman, Sokola, Wilson
+Morrison, Wilson-Anton, Romer, Lambert; Sens.
+Lockman, Sokola, Seigfried

 HOUSE OF REPRESENTATIVES